younesszaim/Text-Generation-M2-ECO-STAT-TSE/README.md

 We chose the ADAM optimizer using  **Tf.keras.optimizers.Adam** optimizer with the sparse categorical cross entropy as a loss function using **Tf.keras.losses.sparse_categorical_crossentropy()**

 ### Training the model :
 We trained our model for 50 epochs with 20 steps per epoch.
-This led us to bad results but is was necessary to have an acceptable training time.(More than 4 days of traning to get good results).
+This led us to bad results but is was necessary to have an acceptable training time. **This didn't enable us to present some useful statistics in our training** (A proper training needs more than 4 days of traning to get good results).
 In addition we created a model checkpoints callback.
 This let's configure a **tf.keras.callbacks.ModelCheckpoint** checkpoint that will allow us to periodically save trained weights to the file so that we could restore the model from weights afterwards.

 ### Generating recipes :